-When I was nine years old a bee stung me in the ear, right inside the little concavity next to the eardrum.
-I was at a friend’s house, and I remember the ice his mother gave me to put against my ear and how the pain was kind of like the ice and numb.
-My friend and his little sister all crowded around my ear, and he said I better make sure to get the stinger out, and his sister said she’d heard that a bee dies after it stings you, if that makes you feel any better.
+When I was young a bee stung me in the ear, right inside the little concavity next to the eardrum.
+I was at a friend’s house.
+I remember the ice his mother had me put against my ear and after a while I couldn’t tell between the pain from the sting and the pain from the cold.
+My friend and his little sister all crowded around it and he said I better make sure to get the stinger out, and his sister said she’d heard that a bee dies after it stings you, if that made me feel any better.
 “Make sure you remove the stinger,” he said.
 The bee was dead, his sister assured me.
 I might have been stung but the bee was dead.